top of page

 Preparing for your medical

 Being prepared for your medical will make the process easier and quicker.
-Please have a look at the below to help guide you.
+This section covers Pilots, Cabin Crew and Ophthalmology assessments.
+Scroll down the page to find the section relevant to your medical.

 Pilot medical aeromedical aviation medical embraer 190 landing